SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 	- opened up
 		-  In the summer of 1898, Kang Youwei, a brilliant Confucian scholar who admired Japan for its rapid adoption of Western institutions and industrialization, - ropp
 		-  The lords of Choshu and Satsuma now concluded that the only way to deal with the West was to adopt the military and technical equipment of the West itself. - palmer
-		-  The Meiji era (1868-1912) was the great era of the westernization of Japan. - palmer Japan turned into a modern nation-state.
+		-  The Meiji era (1868-1912) was the great era of the westernization of Japan.
+Japan turned into a modern nation-state. - palmer
+		- Foreign trade, almost literally zero in 1854, was valued at $200 million a year by the end of the century. - palmer
 	- took stuff and became powerful
 		- A navy, modeled on the British, followed somewhat later. - palmer